deptofdefense/anet/README.md

 NB: You only need node.js and the npm dependencies for developing.
 When we deploy for production, everything is compiled to static files.
 No javascript dependencies are necessary on the server.

-### Developing
-1. Run `npm install` to make sure your dependencies are up to date.
-2. Run `npm start` to start the dev server.
-3. Go to [http://localhost:3000/](http://localhost:3000/) in your browser.

 ## Java Application Server
 This section will describe how the ANET2 Application Server works and the various components.
 Two major frameworks that we use are: